All Episodes

 As long as they're going to play clips from years ago.

-The guest is Mother Jones magazine bureau chief David Korn.
+So still, on the Rachel Maddow show, the guest is Mother Jones Magazine bureau chief David Korn.

-Maddow says Rush Limbaugh still a birther.
+Maddow says Rush Limbaugh is still a birther.

 Isn't birtherism over now?

-I think he put it well a few moments ago when you said it was really relegated to this realm of dead enders and people who just are, you know, one step away from Area 51 Roswell conspiracy theorists, or even maybe one step beyond.
+I think you put it well a few moments ago when you said it was really relegated to this realm of dead enders and people who just are, you know, one step away from Area 51 Roswell conspiracy theorists, or even maybe one step beyond.

 You played Rush yesterday, but today, what did he do?

-He compared Barack Obama to Robert Mugabe, the dictator leader, thug corrupt leader of Zimbabwe, and he said Mugabe is his new role model.
+He compared Barack Obama to Robert Mugabe, the dictator, leader, thug corrupt leader of the Zimbabwe.

 And why?